 The Commissioner is responsible for conducting fair and impartial investigations, and making strong and effective recommendations for corrective measures when wrongdoing is found.
 The Commissioner’s office aims to promote a culture within the public sector that encourages employees and management to report wrongdoings in their workplace.

-The Public Interest Commissioner is the resource for public sector employees who believe wrongdoing is occurring in their organization, and want to receive the confidentiality and protection provisions of the Public Interest Disclosure (Whistleblower Protection) Act.
+The Public Interest Commissioner is the resource for public sector employees who believe wrongdoing is occurring in their organization, and want to receive the protection provisions of the Public Interest Disclosure (Whistleblower Protection) Act.

 Meet the Commissioner